chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     ∀ i ∈ N:sub:`l(t)`: t[i] = u[f(i)] ∎

 This definition essentially states that *t* is contained in *u* if and only if there's a way to map the Characters of *t* onto a subsequence of the Characters in *u* while preserving their order.
 The function *f* ensures that the Characters in *t* appear in the same order within *u*.
-While this definition is incorrect, the reason why this version of *containment* fails is instructive in developing better understanding of the subtlety involved in attempting its definition.
+While this definition is incorrect, the reason why this version of *containment* fails is instructive in developing a better understanding of the subtlety involved in attempting its definition.

 First, consider an example where this definition correlates with the intuitive notion of *containment*.
 Let *t = "rat"* and *u = "strata"*.
 Then, these Strings can be represented in set notation as,